 What are the advantages of using a 3PL?

-- Reduction in long-term expenses that includes employee benefits, salaries, insurance, payroll expenses, warehouse rental/maintenance and transportation costs
+Reduction in long-term expenses that includes employee benefits, salaries, insurance, payroll expenses, warehouse rental costs, as well as maintenance and transportation costs.

 - You'll get access to better negotiated shipping rates with shipping carriers than going at it alone since the 3PL aggregates volume (this is important since shipping costs take a huge chunk of the e-commerce profits)